-For example, if you only need image files to be displayed on a website, you’re much better off using other formats that are better suited to digital production.
+For example, if you only need image files to be displayed on a website using a web browser, you’re much better off using other formats that are better suited to digital production.

-The main function of a TIF file is to be printed as a physical copy of an original, digital image.
-Bear this in mind when deciding which image format is best for your needs.
+The main function of a TIF file is to be printed as a physical copy of an original digital image.
+Bear this in mind when deciding which high quality image format is best for your needs.